-Here are some very brief summaries of real experiments that have been carried out using observational methods.
-You can read what the various observational methods that are used are here.
+Here are some very brief summaries of real studies that have been carried out using observational methods.

 Bandura’s Bobo Doll